IzzySoft/phpDiveLog/install/subsurface/README.md

 ### Recommended Usage
 It is recommended to start with a separate, empty directory in which a copy of Subsurface's XML file is placed.
-Copy/symlink Subvert's files here (or place them into your `$PATH`), then you're ready to go.
+Copy/symlink Subvert's files here (or place them into your `$PATH` – or use them from where they are and specify the `/full/path/to/your.xml` via the `-f` parameter), then you're ready to go.
 First you need to create above mentioned mapping files:

     ./subvert.php -f divelog.xml -1 Accessories sitemap create